input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/voting_transaction/crypto.md

   A corresponding private key (secret share) $sk$ will be used to perform tally.
 * Define for each voter their own voting power.
   Basically this step could be done at any point of time, but before the tally.
+* As most of the crypto algorithms are group dependent (more about this you can read in [appendix A](#a-group-definition)), it is needed to specifically define which cryptographically secure group would be used.

 ### Vote